Viarte HDR to SDR+ Tone Mapping

 These capabilities were previously associated only with either manual HDR to SDR tone mapping, or all-HDR systems.

-Consequently, Viarte tone mapped results are much more vivid than other backward-compatible SDR,
+Consequently, Viarte tone mapped results are much more immersive than with other backward-compatible SDR,

-which uses simple tone-mapping curves that squash local contrast and color differences, and thus appear dull, with washed-out
+which uses simple curves that squash local contrast and color differences,

 Human vision has a wide dynamic range, but HDR to SDR+ tone mapping reduces eye strain by doing some of the